Independent Test Generation for RESTful APIs: Decomposes Dynamic ADTs

 \subsection{Decomposing Subtypes and Inductive Types}

 The decomposition of components that may represent multiple subtypes or inductive types requires additional care.
 In the case of subtypes, we can decompose each possible subtype independently.
-Then for the URI path, we add a synthetic component that represents the subtype selection.
+Then for the path, we add a synthetic component that represents the subtype selection.
 As with the collections, this also requires adding constraints on when each subtype can be selected.

 Inductive types, such as trees, are handled by imposing a fixed depth bound.
-This ensures that the generated tests cases remain compact and, as with collections, we do not expect this to impact test effectiveness in practice under CT's interaction effect hypothesis.
+This ensures that the test cases remain compact and, as with collections, has a small impact on test effectiveness in practice under the sparsity of effects principle.

 The component decomposition and possible value selection for the abstract type \cf{ForecastInfo} (from \Cref{fig:api-spec-example}) is shown in \Cref{tab:forecast-info-values}.
 As shown, the \cf{v.forecastInfo.type} component is a synthetic component that represents the subtype selection.
-For the subtypes that do not have any additional fields (e.g., \cf{Sunny} and \cf{Cloudy}), we do not generate any additional components.
-The \cf{v.forecastInfo.Precip.stormWatch} component is a \cf{Bool} value so can only be \cf{true} or \cf{false} and we track that selecting this component requires that, in the generated test, the \cf{v.forecastInfo.type} is \cf{Precip}.
+For subtypes that do not have any additional fields (e.g., \cf{Sunny} and \cf{Cloudy}), we do not generate any additional components.
+For the \cf{Precip} subtype, we generate an additional component for the \cf{stormWatch} field and add a constraint to ensure this component is only selected when the \cf{v.forecastInfo.type} is \cf{Precip}.